The Moose in the Noösphere

 Harry bent his aching back to the task at hand, shoveling frozen snow to work up a sweat under the buffalo plaid mackinaw, the stinky coat.
 Another family sedan whizzed by on the main road.
 Harry Joe straightened up to shout after it.

-“Hey, lady, you don’t know what you’re passing by: a failed priest who couldnt keep it zipped, and his sidekick Dog with No Name.
+“Hey, lady, you dont know what youre passing by: a failed priest who couldnt keep it zipped, and his sidekick Dog with No Name.
 Conan."
-Harry paused; here was a name.
-"Our private revelation, dog, ‘The gift of a name belongs to the order of trust and intimacy,’ straight out of the Catecheticals.
+Here was a name.
+"Our private revelation, dog, ‘The gift of a name belongs to the order of trust and intimacy, straight out of the Catecheticals.
 The Thomists would be proud."
 The dog barked at Harry Joe; the gift of a name tickled both dog and man.

 In the way of an apology, Harry Joe opened the outside wooden storm door and shouted into the mud room.
 “Checking in on Ben.”
 He tossed Rose a mollifier, “Love ya.”